Powermongur/KoreanKibodeu/README.md

 **Easily readable font**

 The font is always easily readable, since it is a fixed size.
 No matter what size the input field is, you can easily read your text before you input it.
+Different application / websites uses different layout and size, but with Kibodeu you text will always be the same size.

 **Beginner friendly**